 Once all of the Church deliveries are completed, your hamlet is no longer a hamlet - it has now grown into a town!
-The game is also very close to the end.
+The game is almost over!
 Complete the current round so that every player will have played the same number of turns (until the player sitting to the right of the starting player has completed their turn).
 Then proceed to End Game Scoring.